Getting Started with API Extensions

 Install the Yeoman Generator

-Use npm to install the Yeoman tool on your local machine:
+Use npm to install the Yeoman tool:

 1. Open a command prompt.